The successful smear campaign against him undermined a key principle of our justice system: that everyone is entitled to legal representation.

 The fate of Carole Vance and Kim Hopper should worry everyone who wants academics to play a larger role in public debates.

 As Senator Feinstein has revealed, the CIA will not only stall but even spy on Congress to impede its investigation of wrongdoing.

-After Arizona, the religious right nurses its persecution complex.
+After the defeat of Arizona's SB 1062, the religious right nurses its persecution complex.

 At Harvard, as elsewhere, students battle the banality of racism by turning insult into art.